rodlie/natron-plugins/GLSL/Blur/Bloom_GL/README.md

 ### PARAMETERS :
 - Threshold : range of values on which the effect will be applied
 - Intensity : bloom intensity
-- Bkur Size : blur size
+- Blur Size : blur size